swiftlang/swift-package-manager/Documentation/Contributing.md

 $> swift test -c release --filter PerformanceTests
 ```

-For example, testing basic functionality using the newly created binaries
+To test SwiftPM functionality using the newly created binaries, you can invoke them from the `.build` directory.
+For example:

 ```bash
 $> cd /tmp && mkdir hello && cd hello